Mission

 Applicants should:

-1. Mail an application containing the information listed below to be received before the end of June
+1. Mail an application containing the information listed below to be received on or before February 15

-2. Arrange for one letter of recommendation, preferably from a faculty advisor, to be received no later than 15 June
+2. Arrange for one letter of recommendation, preferably from a faculty advisor, to be received on or before February 15

 3. Include 1000-word proposal for project or activity to be funded.

-4. The selection will be announced in August (unless there is a reason for delay which would be communicated to applicants)
+4. The selection will be announced by April 15 (unless there is a reason for delay which would be communicated to applicants)

 5. Amount of financial award is communicated to applicants or inquirers (always seek to raise amount by raising funds)

-Required Application Information: Full legal name, full address, phone and fax numbers, e-mail address, academic affiliation, all degrees and grade point average, honors, awards, publications, advisor's name and address, project title, total expected expenses, other potential funding sources, names and addresses of contacts in the destination country or travel location, and signature.
+Required Application Information: A current CV listing full name, mailing address, phone number, e-mail address, academic affiliation, degrees, honors, awards, and publications.
+A signed letter listing the project's title and brief description, advisor's name and address, total expected expenses, other potential funding sources, and at least one name and addresse of a contact person in the destination country or travel location.
 Applications should be mailed to: